gugamm/redux-api-mapper/docs/http-layers.md

 ### Why do we need a http-layer

 This library is very flexible and tries to attend any implementation you need.
 When you do a request, you can be in a browser, in a server or anywhere.
-The http-layer is an object implementing all the http-methods.
-So when a call is made, the library will call the correct http-method in the http-layer.
-The http-layer should make the request.
-Since he is responsible for making the request, he can also be responsible for dispatching the state of the request(we will see that in action).
+When a call is made, the library will call the correct http-method in the http-layer.
+The http-layer should make the request and dispatch the state of the request(we will see that in action).

 ### Lets create a Http-Layer